Morgan Stanley Reiterates Equitrans Midstream (ETRN) Overweight Recommendation

 On April 25, 2023 the company declared a regular quarterly dividend of $0.15 per share ($0.60 annualized).
 Shareholders of record as of May 5, 2023 received the payment on May 15, 2023.
 Previously, the company paid $0.15 per share.

-Looking back five years and taking a sample every week, the average dividend yield has been 9.14%, the lowest has been 2.61%, and the highest has been 39.74%.
-The standard deviation of yields is 5.50 (n=220).
+Looking back five years and taking a sample every week, the average dividend yield has been 9.13%, the lowest has been 2.61%, and the highest has been 39.74%.
+The standard deviation of yields is 5.49 (n=221).

 Additionally, the company's dividend payout ratio is -0.99.
 The payout ratio tells us how much of a company's income is paid out in dividends.
 A payout ratio of one (1.0) means 100% of the company's income is paid in a dividend.
 A payout ratio greater than one means the company is dipping into savings in order to maintain its dividend - not a healthy situation.
 Companies with few growth prospects are expected to pay out most of their income in dividends, which typically means a payout ratio between 0.5 and 1.0.
 Companies with good growth prospects are expected to retain some earnings in order to invest in those growth prospects, which translates to a payout ratio of zero to 0.5.